ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Two timeouts are in place:

-- A fixed speed-based timeout, when less than 1000 bytes are received in any 30-second window, to catch rare occurrences of broken connections to the S3 object store.
+- A speed-based timeout, when less than 1000 bytes are received in any 30-second window, to catch rare occurrences of broken connections to the S3 object store.
 The 30-second timeout is here to restart downloading the affected blocks on those occasions.

 - A fixed timeout of 300 seconds: when a block takes longer than this to be downloaded, BaseMount stops and resumes its download.
 This is intended to catch unexpected bandwidth throttling problems where one download thread becomes much slower than the other ones.